PacoVu/rev_ai/README.md

 Provides convenient functions to access Rev AI APIs [http://www.rev.ai](http://www.rev.ai).

 ## What is Rev AI?
 Rev AI is an advanced speech recognition API from the makers of Temi and Rev.com.
-Power your application with our best-in-class proprietary speech models.

 ### Installation
 To install, run the following command: